 - Should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Are responsible for their own actions and behaviour. - Work in an open, safe and transparent way. - Work in a professional manner with other colleagues and build good working relationships and trust. - Identify signs and symptoms of abuse. - In the case of FGM, staff will personally report the disclosure to the police. - Know how to find the referral information or contact details and make a referral if needed to the DSL or MASH. - Seek support and advice from the Head Teacher, DSL, DDSL and MASH for a pupil if incidents have caused concern. - Teachers and TAs will report a concern on 'My Concern'.
-These concerns are then followed up by the DSL/DDSL or nominated member of staff. - Midday supervisors will complete a 'Cause for Concern' form Appendix 3 if there is a concern and they are unable to access my concern. - Record any incidents or actions made and subsequent action and follow up (Appendix 4) or a referral to the DSL if concerns are not immediate dangers. - Apply the same professional standards regardless of gender, sexuality or religion. - Be aware of confidentiality practice. - Are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them. - Ensure pupils are aware what to do and promote measures to prevent bullying of any kind, including cyber, prejudice based and discriminatory bullying. - The school uses SWGFL (South West Grid for Learning) boost to ensure that our pupils are protected from harmful online material and ensure pupils are aware of online safety and dangers.
-We hold regular Internet Safety workshops in including sexting (at age-appropriate information), consensual sharing of images or content.
-We highlight; content, contact, conduct and commerce (online gaming/gambling). - Have an awareness of the issues caused by online abuse and the impact on mental health and wellbeing. - Help to ensure their own knowledge of safeguarding issues and procedures are up to date. - Should distinguish between a concern, risk of harm or immediate danger. - Take peer-on-peer abuse seriously and strive to minimise peer-on-peer abuse in a number of ways. - Staff are made aware of the possibilities of peer-on-peer abuse, children have access to the school's FSWs, to whom they are able to share concerns relating to abuse, or other worries.
-The school's PSHE and RSE curriculum covers areas such as healthy relationships, stranger danger, online safety, bullying and friendships.
-Worry boxes are available for pupils to put in any concerns they have.
-We have an upto-date behaviour and anti-bullying policy and we have internet safety workshops for pupils, staff and parents relating to internet safety.
+These concerns are then followed up by the DSL/DDSL or nominated member of staff. - Midday supervisors will complete a 'Cause for Concern' form [Appendix 3] if there is a concern and they are unable to access 'My Concern'. - Record any incidents or actions made and subsequent action and follow up [Appendix 4] or a referral to the DSL if concerns are not immediate dangers. - Apply the same professional standards regardless of gender, sexuality or religion. - Be aware of confidentiality practice. - Are aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them. - Ensure pupils are aware what to do and promote measures to prevent bullying of any kind, including cyber, prejudice based and discriminatory bullying. - The school uses SWGFL [South West Grid for Learning] boost to ensure that our pupils are protected from harmful online material and ensure pupils are aware of online safety and dangers.
+We hold regular Internet Safety workshops in including sexting [at age-appropriate information], consensual sharing of images or content.
+We highlight; content, contact, conduct and commerce [online gaming/gambling]. - Have an awareness of the issues caused by online abuse and the impact on mental health and wellbeing. - Help to ensure their own knowledge of safeguarding issues and procedures are up to date. - Should distinguish between a concern, risk of harm or immediate danger. - All staff must be aware of the systems within their school which support safeguarding [which will be explained as part of staff induction].
+This will include our safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods [please see separate policy 'Children who are absent from education'].